nrfconnect/sdk-nrf/samples/openthread/coprocessor/README.rst

 Activating the vendor hook feature
 ==================================

+The vendor hook :file:`.cpp` file handles the extension commands and properties.
-Handling of extension commands and properties is done through the vendor hook :file:`.cpp` file, which is attached to the Co-processor sample during the linking.
+It is attached to the Co-processor sample during the linking.

 To enable the feature:

 1. Provide the implementation of this file.
 #.
-Insert information about the file location in the ``CONFIG_OPENTHREAD_COPROCESSOR_VENDOR_HOOK_SOURCE`` field.
+Insert information about the file location in the ``CONFIG_OPENTHREAD_COPROCESSOR_VENDOR_HOOK_SOURCE`` field in the :file:`overlay-vendor_hook.conf` file.
-   This field is located in the overlay configuration file (see :file:`overlay-vendor_hook.conf`).
    The inserted path must be relative to the Co-processor sample directory.

-The Co-processor sample provides the vendor hook :file:`user_vendor_hook.cpp` file in the :file:`src` directory that demonstrates the proposed implementation of handler methods.
+The Co-processor sample provides the vendor hook :file:`user_vendor_hook.cpp` file in the :file:`src` directory.
+It demonstrates the proposed implementation of handler methods.
-You can either:
+You can choose one of the following two options:

 * Use the provided :file:`user_vendor_hook.cpp` file.
 * Provide your own implementation and replace the ``CONFIG_OPENTHREAD_COPROCESSOR_VENDOR_HOOK_SOURCE`` option value in the overlay file with the path to your file.